henze-research-group/MODRLC/examples/python/RBC-spawnrefsmalloffice/ReadMe.md

 ``supervisory_example.py`` is an example of supervisory control which overrides the heating and cooling setpoints during a heating day.

-TODO: ``lowlevel_example.py`` is an example of low-level control which overrides the heating coil command during a heating day.
+``lowlevel_example.py`` is an example of low-level control during a heating day.

 ``no_override.py`` simply simulates the Spawn model using the built-in rule-based controller.
-It includes a live plotting function.

 ## Usage: